 He has seen his plays developed by A.S.K.
 Theatreworks, Echo Theatre, Ensemble Studio Theatre, E.S.T.
 Los Angeles, Abingdon Theatre, Circle Rep, Circle West, The Ohio Theatre, The New Ohio Theatre, the Carnegie Mellon Showcase of New Plays, and The Lark.

-Steven was also a founding member and Associate Artistic Director of the Project 3 Ensemble Theatre in residence at the Ohio Theatre, Soho, NYC, where he directed The Grand Ceremonial, by Fernando Arabal, wrote Dark Age, and performed in many productions including Flood, by Gunter Grass; Angel City, by Sam Shepard; Arden of Faversham by Anonymous, and The Cuchulain Cycle by W.B.
+Steven was also a founding member and Associate Artistic Director of the Project 3 Ensemble Theatre in residence at the Ohio Theatre, Soho, NYC, where he directed The Grand Ceremonial, by Fernando Arabal, wrote Dark Age, and performed in many productions including Flood, by Gunter Grass; Angel City, by Sam Shepard; and The Cuchulain Cycle by W.B.
 Yeats.
 As an actor he has performed in numerous productions in New York, Los Angeles and regional theatre.
 Steven is a recipient of the Carnegie Mellon WCDAC Michael Goldberg award.

 MFA in playwriting from Carnegie Mellon University.